nguyenlab/SMT-LowRec/pivot-translation/triangulation/README.md

         ./triangulation.sh

 # Training with filtered phrase tables by a test set
-This script filters input phrase tables before training.
-The input phrase tables are filtered that contain only phrases included in a given test set to speed up the training time.
+Input phrase tables are filtered by a test set, in which the filtered phrase tables contain only phrases included in the test set to speed up the training time.

         ./triangulation-filter.sh